What Is Arbitrage Betting?

 To distribute stakes for equal profit:

-- Account restrictions: Bookmakers may limit or ban winning arbitrage bettors
+- Account restrictions: Bookmakers may limit, refuse, or close accounts of winning arbitrage bettors

-- Odds changes: Prices can change before you place all bets
+- Odds changes: Prices can change before you place all bets, eliminating the edge

-- Human error: Mistakes in calculations can turn profit into loss
+- Human error: Mistakes in calculations or stake entry can turn profit into loss

 - Capital requirements: You need substantial bankroll for meaningful returns